jamie33o/Project2/README.md

 ### Code

 - The javascript code for the footer was got from stack overflow
-- Some of the javascript code for the database was got from stack overflow
+- Some of the javascript code for the database was got from back4app
 - The javascript for the shuffling of the answers was got from stack overflow

 ### Audio References